twitter/rezolus/docs/METRICS.md

 ### Scheduler

-Captures scheduler telemetry
+Captures system-wide scheduler telemetry

 * `scheduler/runqueue_latency_ns` - distribution of the amount of time in nanoseconds that runnable tasks are waiting to be scheduled onto a core

 ### XFS

-Capture filesystem latency for XFS
+Capture system-wide filesystem latency for XFS

 * `xfs/read` - distribution of latency for read operations in nanoseconds
 * `xfs/write` - distribution of latency for write operations in nanoseconds